Council tax discounts and exemptions

 Single person discount

-To claim a single person discount, complete the online council tax single person discount application form.
-Alternatively you can download, print and complete the application form and return to us by post.
+To claim a single person discount, complete the council tax single person discount form.

 If there are two or more adults in a property no discount is allowed.